jspecify/jspecify/docs/docs/spec.md

 > Our goal is to allow tools and their users to choose their desired level of
 > strictness in the presence of `UNSPECIFIED`.
 The basic idea is that, every
 > time a tool encounters a type component with the nullness operator
-> `UNSPECIFIED`, it has the option to fork off two "worlds": one in which the
+> `UNSPECIFIED`, it has the option to fork off three "worlds": one in which the
-> operator is `UNION_NULL` and one in which it is `NO_CHANGE`.
+> operator is `UNION_NULL`, one in which it is `MINUS_NULL`, and one in which it
+> is `NO_CHANGE`.
 >
 > In more detail: When tools lack a nullness specification for a type, they may
-> choose to assume that either of the resulting worlds may be the "correct"
+> choose to assume that any of the resulting worlds may be the "correct"
 > specification.
 The all-worlds version of a rule, by requiring types to be
 > compatible in all possible worlds, holds that types are incompatible unless it
 > has enough information to prove they are compatible.
 The some-world version,